jlerouge/crino/README.md

 ## Contact
 You can contact us with the following e-mail address : crino-contact@litislab.fr.
 Feel free to open a new [issue](https://github.com/jlerouge/crino/issues) in case you have found a bug in Crino.

-## Citing Crino/IODA
-If you use Crino and/or our IODA framework for academic research, you are highly encouraged (though not required) to cite the following paper:
-* J. Lerouge, R. Herault, C. Chatelain, F. Jardin and R. Modzelewski.
-"IODA: an Input/Output Deep Architecture for image labeling". *Accepted for publication in Pattern Recognition* (2015)

 ## Credits
 We would like to thank the authors of [Theano](http://deeplearning.net/software/theano/) :